 _ Threatening to murder a witness and concealing incriminating evidence.

-Anthony Ruggiano Jr., accused with Davino and DiMaria, 55, of relaying Corozzo’s orders to the family’s South Florida crew, was already in prison in New York on an unrelated charge.
+David Furman, 30, was arrested in Deerfield Beach.
+Anthony Ruggiano Jr., accused of relaying Corozzo’s orders to the family’s South Florida crew, was already in prison in New York on an unrelated charge.

-``This takes care of their South Florida crew,″ Genge said.
+``This takes care of their South Florida crew,″ said FBI agent Lothar Genge.